 Home title theft occurs when the title to a property is obtained illegally without an owner’s consent.
 Title theft, also known as deed theft, deed fraud, or house stealing, often happens through identity theft.
 During this process, criminals transfer a property’s title to another party without the owner’s knowledge or approval.

 Title theft increasingly occurs through cybercrime.
 Certain stages of property sales, purchases, and refinances can provide opportunities for theft because they involve the transfer of funds and sensitive information between multiple parties.
-Phishing emails, also known as business email compromise/email account compromise (BEC/EAC), are a common way for criminals to acquire the information needed to execute title fraud.
+Phishing emails and business email compromise (BEC) are common ways for criminals to acquire the information needed to execute title fraud.
 In this form of real estate cybercrime, criminals hack into email accounts, assume the identity of a real estate professional or third party, and send false instructions.
 Within seconds, a property title can be transferred to criminals.

 How is a property title stolen?